retis-org/retis/docs/collectors/ovs.md

 Then, `retis sort` will combine this event with the `flow_tbl_lookup` event to show extra information of each flow hit.

-Queries to OVS are throttled to 20 requests per second.
+Queries to OVS are throttled to 20 requests per second by default.
+This threshold is configurable through the `--ovs-enrich-flows` flag.

 ### Example
 Let's see an example.
 Say we capture ICMP traffic going through OVS and store the events in a file